haltu/muuri/README.md

 - **items** &nbsp;&mdash;&nbsp; _array_
   - Array of the active item instances that are part of the layout.
 You can pass the same `items` array here which is provided by Muuri (in case you haven't mutated it).
 This array items must be identical to the array of items provided by Muuri.
 - **slots** &nbsp;&mdash;&nbsp; _array_
   - Array of the item positions (numbers).
 E.g. if the items were `[a, b]` this should be `[aLeft, aTop, bLeft, bTop]`.
-You have to calculate the `left` and `top` position for each item in the provided _items_ array in the same order the items are provided.
+You have to calculate the `left` and `top` position for each item in the provided `items` array in the same order the items are provided.
 - **styles** &nbsp;&mdash;&nbsp; _object / null_
-  - Here you can optionally define all the layout related CSS styles that should be applied to the grid element _just_ before the `layoutStart` event is emitted.
+  - Here you can optionally define all the layout related CSS styles that should be applied to the grid element just before the `layoutStart` event is emitted.
 E.g. `{width: '100%', height: '200px', minWidth: '200px'}`.
   - It's important to keep in mind here that if the grid element's `box-sizing` CSS property is set to `border-box` the element's borders are included in the dimensions.
-E.g. if you set `{width: '100px', width: '100px'}` here and the element has a `5px` border and `box-sizing` is set to `border-box`, then the _layout's_ effective `width` and `height` (as perceived by Muuri) will be `90px`.
+E.g. if you set `{width: '100px', height: '100px'}` here and the element has a `5px` border and `box-sizing` is set to `border-box`, then the layout's effective `width` and `height` (as perceived by Muuri) will be `90px`.
 So remember to take that into account and add the borders to the dimensions when necessary.
 If this sounds complicated then just don't set borders directly to the grid element or make sure that grid element's `box-sizing` is set to `content-box` (which is the default value).

 Note that you can add additional properties to the layout object if you wish, e.g. the default layout algorithm also stores the layout's width and height (in pixels) to the layout object.